 When mum of six, Indila, lost her son Adam to suicide, her life was turned upside down.
-Three years on, she’s determined to show that the signs aren’t always visible when someone’s struggling.
-She’s part of CALM’s The Last Photo campaign, hoping to raise awareness in Adam’s memory.
+Now, she’s determined to show that the signs aren’t always visible when someone’s struggling.
+Indila was part of CALM’s The Last Photo campaign, where she raised awareness in Adam’s memory.
 We spoke with Indila to hear more.

-Adam’s photo is one of many in The Last Photo - an exhibition lining the South Bank in London with the last photos of people who later took their own lives.
-Each photo shines a light on the stories behind each smile, showing that suicidal doesn’t always look suicidal.
+Adam’s photo was one of many in The Last Photo - an exhibition that lined the South Bank in London with the last photos of people who later took their own lives.
+Each photo shone a light on the stories behind each smile, showing that suicidal doesn’t always look suicidal.

 For Indila, the campaign was a chance to tell Adam’s story and stop other people from feeling the same way.